Like seemingly anything the year has wrought, Record Store Day is hitting a little different in 2020.

 In response to the COVID-19 pandemic, this most unfortunate year’s chase is spread across three separate days at the tail-ends of August, September, and October, with drops slated for each installation.
 To aid your pursuit, we’ve compiled a 10-pack of Record Store Day exclusives to keep in mind as you raid the crates.
 From first-ever pressings to requisite reissues, limited edition variants, and well beyond, there’s something for every shade of wax enthusiast.

-Scroll on for the September segment of our Record Store Day guide.
-Tune in next month for a final batch to seek out for your collection and head over to the official RSD site for the full list of releases.
+Scroll on for the August 2020 edition of our Record Store Day guide.
+Tune in next month for another batch of selections to seek out for your collection and head over to the official RSD site for the full list of releases.

 The Round-Up is Okayplayer’s weekly playlist of the best songs in the worlds of hip-hop… Read More

 Navy Blue leads our spotlighted albums of the week.
 The Brooklyn rapper released his impressive… Read More

 In a new report, Forbes revealed that hip-hop's first billionaire, JAY-Z, now has a net… Read More